robort-gabriel/Carousel-Post-Generator-AI-Agent/README.md

 ### 2. Slide Generation (GPT-4o-mini)

-The LLM:
+The AI agent's LLM:
 - Analyzes the article content
 - Identifies key points and insights
 - Creates engaging, concise slide content
 - Generates detailed image prompts for each slide
 - Ensures slides tell a cohesive story

-### 3. Image Generation (Gemini via OpenRouter)
+### 3. Image Generation (Google nano banana via OpenRouter)

-For each slide:
+For each slide, the **Carousel AI Agent**:
 - Uses the LLM-generated image prompt
-- Calls OpenRouter's Gemini 2.5 Flash image generation API
+- Calls OpenRouter's Google nano banana model image generation API
 - Receives base64-encoded image
 - Decodes and saves as PNG file locally
 - Stores the local file path with the slide data
 - Images are saved in the same folder as the markdown and JSON files

 ## ⚠️ Limitations

+**Carousel AI Agent** has the following limitations:

 - **Image Generation Time**: Generating images for 10 slides takes ~1-2 minutes
 - **Cost**: OpenRouter API calls for image generation (check OpenRouter pricing)